 In addition to the broader academic questions listed below, many of Northwestern's schools have developed specific resources for their communities.
 Please visit the School and Unit Websites resource page for more information.

-1. Where can I find teaching resources, and advice on designing class assignments and assessments for my Spring Quarter class?
+1. Where can I find teaching resources, and advice on designing class assignments and assessments for remote learning?

 The Remote Teaching and Learning Guidance website consolidates information about all aspects of remote teaching and learning, including guidance for faculty on course planning for Pass/No Pass classes and teaching in a remote environment.
 Throughout Spring Quarter, the Keep Teaching website will advertise workshops and trainings from across the University.
 Campus units, including the schools, Northwestern IT, Northwestern University Libraries, The Searle Center for Advancing Learning and Teaching, and The Center for Leadership, have created specific resource pages that provide information and guidance on effective and engaging teaching.
 As always, faculty can also find support at the department and school level.